jszczerbinsky/ShadowEngine/README.md

 # Current state
 ShadowBuild is not released yet, but it's going to be soon in an alpha state.
 Probably there will be a ShadowBuild CLI too, that will be used to fast setup a new ShadowBuild project or edit Your an existing project configuration.

-# Compability
-My goal is to make ShadowBuild run as good on Windows as on Linux using [mono](https://github.com/mono/mono).

 # License
 BSD 3-Clause License